Bolivarian National Police

-The Policía Nacional Bolivariana (Bolivarian National Police, PNB) is Venezuela's national police force, created in 2009.
+The Bolivarian National Police (Policía Nacional Bolivariana, PNB) is Venezuela's national police force, created in 2009.
 Law enforcement in Venezuela has historically been highly fragmented, and the creation of a national police force was originally unpopular among the public and organizations.
 The creation of a National Police was one of the recommendations of a 2006 National Commission on Police Reform (CONAREPOL).
 At the time that the force was set up, the wage rate for officers in the new force was three times higher than that in existing forces.

 As of July 2010, the PNB had around 2,400 officers, with a further 1,400 in training.
 Now it has grown into an estimated 20,000-strong national police force.

 Background

 In 2001, the Venezuelan National Assembly gave the government one year to create a national police force.
 President Hugo Chávez then attempted to create a centralized national police force, announcing his plans in August 2002.
 However, the Venezuelan public, academics, NGOs and municipal governments rejected the idea with Alfredo Peña stating that the police would possibly be used to repress protesters, resulting with the Venezuelan government canceling the creation of a national police force.